Queer/Trans Students of Color Affinity Space

 Jaylin Goodloe (she/her/hers)

 Both Jaylin, a Black woman and ally to the LGBTQIA community training to become a mental health therapist, and Stephen, an Asian-American genderqueer person working in student affairs and diversity and inclusion, hold experience in guiding folks through practicing mindfulness and positive affirmation within systems of power.

-For the spring 2021 semester, QTSOC will be held weekly on Tuesdays from 4 - 5 p.m.
-Reach out to Office administrator Stephen Chao to join the space!
+For the fall 2021 semester, QTSOC will be held weekly on Mondays from 3:30 - 4:30 p.m. on the second floor of the Student Union Building, conference room 206.
+Sign up on TechConnect or reach out to Office administrator Stephen Chao to join the space!